-- General Assembly of North Carolina Session 2011 Protect and promote the public health.
-The board shall have the authority to 1 (1) 2 adopt rules necessary for that purpose.
-3 Construct, equip, operate, and maintain public health facilities.
-(2) 4 Use property owned or controlled by the Authority.
-(3) 5 (4) Acquire real or personal property, including existing public health facilities, by purchase, grant, gift, devise, lease or, with the permission of the county 6 7 commissioners, condemnation.
-8 Establish a fee schedule for services received from public health facilities (5) 9 and make services available regardless of ability to pay.
-10 Appoint an executive director of the Institute of Public Health Improvement (6) 11 to serve at the pleasure of the Authority Board.
-Establish a salary plan which shall set the salaries for employees of the 12 (7) 13 authority.
-14 (8) To adopt and enforce a professional reimbursement policy which may 15 include the following provisions: (i) require that fees for the provision of services received directly under the supervision of the Authority shall be 16 17 paid to the Authority, (ii) prohibit employees of the Authority from providing services on a private basis which require the use of the resources 18 19 and facilities of the Authority, and (iii) provide that employees may not 20 accept dual compensation and dual employment unless they have the written 21 permission of the executive director.
-22 (9) Delegate to its agents or employees any powers or duties as it may deem 23 appropriate.
-24 (10)Employ its own counsel and legal staff.
-25 Adopt, amend, and repeal bylaws for the conduct of its business.
-(11)26 (12) Enter into contracts for necessary supplies, equipment, or services for the 27 operation of its business.
-28 (13)29 30 - Act as an agent for the federal, State, or local government in connection with the acquisition, construction, operation, or management of a public health facility, or any part thereof. - Insure the property or the operations of the Authority against risks as the (14)Authority may deem advisable. - Sue and be sued.
-(15)

-- (16)Accept donations or money, personal property, or real estate for the benefit of the Authority and to take title to the same from any person, firm, corporation, or society. - Appoint advisory boards, committees, and councils composed of qualified (17) and interested residents of the authority service area to study, interpret, and advise the public health authority board. - The State Public Health Authority shall have the power to establish and operate health care networks and may contract with or enter into any arrangement with other public health authorities or local health departments of this or other states, federal, or other public agencies, or with any person, private organization, or nonprofit corporation or association for the provision of public health services, including managed health care activities; provided, however, that for the purposes of this subsection only, the Authority shall be permitted to and shall comply with the requirements of Article 67 of Chapter 58 of the General Statutes to the extent that such requirements apply to the activities undertaken by the Authority pursuant to this subsection.
-The Authority may pay for or contribute its share of the cost of any such contract or arrangement from revenues available for these purposes, including revenues arising from the provision of public health services.
+- Construct, equip, operate, and maintain public health facilities.
+1 (2) 2 - Use property owned or controlled by the Authority.
+(3) - (4) Acquire real or personal property, including existing public health facilities, by purchase, grant, gift, devise, lease or, with the permission of the county commissioners, condemnation. - Establish a fee schedule for services received from public health facilities (5) and make services available regardless of ability to pay. - Appoint an executive director of the Institute of Public Health Improvement (6) to serve at the pleasure of the Authority Board. - Establish a salary plan which shall set the salaries for employees of the (7) authority. - (8) To adopt and enforce a professional reimbursement policy which may include the following provisions: (i) require that fees for the provision of services received directly under the supervision of the Authority shall be paid to the Authority, (ii) prohibit employees of the Authority from providing services on a private basis which require the use of the resources and facilities of the Authority, and (iii) provide that employees may not accept dual compensation and dual employment unless they have the written permission of the executive director. - (9) Delegate to its agents or employees any powers or duties as it may deem appropriate. - (10)Employ its own counsel and legal staff. - Adopt, amend, and repeal bylaws for the conduct of its business.
+(11) - (12)Enter into contracts for necessary supplies, equipment, or services for the operation of its business. - Act as an agent for the federal, State, or local government in connection with (13) the acquisition, construction, operation, or management of a public health facility, or any part thereof. - Insure the property or the operations of the Authority against risks as the (14)Authority may deem advisable. - (15)Sue and be sued. - (16)Accept donations or money, personal property, or real estate for the benefit of the Authority and to take title to the same from any person, firm, corporation, or society. - Appoint advisory boards, committees, and councils composed of qualified (17) and interested residents of the authority service area to study, interpret, and advise the public health authority board. - The State Public Health Authority shall have the power to establish and operate health care networks and may contract with or enter into any arrangement with other public health authorities or local health departments of this or other states, federal, or other public agencies, or with any person, private organization, or nonprofit corporation or association for the provision of public health services, including managed health care activities; provided, however, that for the purposes of this subsection only, the Authority shall be permitted to and shall comply with the requirements of Article 67 of Chapter 58 of the General Statutes to the extent that such requirements apply to the activities undertaken by the Authority pursuant to this subsection.
+The Authority may pay for or contribute its share of the cost of any such contract or arrangement from revenues available for these purposes, including revenues arising from the provision of public health services. - The State Public Health Authority may lease any public health facility, or part, to a nonprofit association on terms and conditions consistent with the purposes of this Article.
+The